This post may contain affiliate links. Read our disclosure policy here.

 Ignore the amount of water in this jar, it’s a little too much!
 After you are done, wipe off the rims of the jars to remove any food pieces or stickiness.

 Put your lids on top the jars.
 Make sure to boil the lids in hot water first.

 Add the rims on.
 If you are using regular lids make sure you tighten the rims very tightly.
 If you are using Tattler just tighten enough to keep the lids on.

 Fill your hot water bath canner with water and bring to a boil.
 Add in the jars and make sure the water is covering them.
-Process for 15 minutes.
+Process for 45 minutes for quarts or 35 minutes for pints.
 Remove carefully when you are done.
 I always cover the countertop with flour sacks and put the jars on top of those.
 If you used Tattler lids make sure to tighten the rims as soon as you pull them out of the hot water.
 Otherwise do not disturb the jars until the lids have sealed.

 Please check with your local extension office for any changes on times/temps/high altitude.

 Make sure you check out all the free Canning and Preserving Recipes we have on Little House Living!
 And don’t forget to check out The Canner’s Cookbook, it has recipes on how to use all your home canned goods!